Heather Cooan

 Another temptation will come when you are invited out to a restaurant by your friends and family.
 You can still enjoy dining out while living the paleo lifestyle but you have to be strategic about it.

-A way that you can avoid cheating your diet is to avoid restaurant with low quality food or food that is high in bread or pasta based products (such as an Italian restaurant).
+A way that you can avoid cheating your diet is to avoid restaurants with low-quality food or food that is high in bread or pasta-based products (such as an Italian restaurant).

 RESEARCH MENU'S AHEAD OF TIME

-The other way to avoid this is checking the available menu for the restaurant before you depart, this will allow you to be sure that the dining establishment can cater to your needs.
+The other way to avoid this is to check the available menu for the restaurant before you depart, this will allow you to be sure that the dining establishment can cater to your needs.

 3. BOREDOM WITH FOOD CHOICES